 The best way to find out what we offer is to try it out yourself.
 We’re confident that you’ll like what you see.

 Like loan officers, Realtors get asked the same questions over and over.
 Anticipate those questions for your referral partners and arm them with the tools they need when they need them.

-Differentiate yourself from your competitors by providing timely information your referral partners can discuss with their buyers while they’re showing homes (virtually or in-person) over the weekend.
+Differentiate yourself from your competitors by providing timely information that your referral partners can discuss with their buyers while they’re showing homes (virtually or in-person).
 Include information on both rate and housing market trends.

 You’ll also want to make sure they have the latest on your company’s special programs.
 Choose the ones that are likely to apply to their clients.
-Do you have a special low down payment option for first responders and essential workers and special financing available for jumbo loans?
-Know your referral partner’s specialty and send information on the program most likely to fit their buyer profile.
+Do you support a down payment assistance program for first responders and essential workers or have special financing for jumbo loans?
+Know your referral partner’s specialty and send information on the programs most likely to fit their buyer profile.

-Marketing to Realtors Step 2: Add value to their current marketing.
+Marketing to Realtors Step 2: Add value to their current mortgage marketing.

-Chances are, especially if you use a content-driven Mortgage CRM, you have lots of tools that Realtors can use to augment their marketing.
+If you use a content-driven mortgage CRM, you may have access to tools that can help Realtors bolster their marketing.